Ms Yeo Zi Jun, a newly joined member of SMOU, passed away at the age of 29 due to cardiorespiratory failure. Ms Yeo had...

 Please take a moment to check your email inbox and confirm your subscription to start receiving the latest news and updates.

-Kicked off on 7 April, the nine-day event included conferences, dialogues and exhibitions which focused on the theme, “Driving Connectivity, Innovation and Talent”.
+Kicked off on 7 April, the nine-day event included conferences, dialogues, and exhibitions that focused on the theme, “Driving Connectivity, Innovation, and Talent.”

 Mr Khaw Boon Wan, Coordinating Minister for Infrastructure and Minister for Transport, officially opened the international event at the Marina Square Central Atrium.
 He said:

-“Shipping industry is being disrupted by digital revolution and business transformation.
+“Shipping industry is being disrupted by the digital revolution and business transformation.
 Political pressures brought about by globalisation and income inequality add immense challenges.
 What will the shipping industry be like in 20 years’ time?
 Who will be the new mega players?
 What about the incumbents?
-How could policy makers facilitate orderly transformations?
+How could policymakers facilitate orderly transformations?
 How should workers prepare themselves for the future?”

-One of the much-talked highlights was the Bicentennial Edition of the SMW Exhibition which brought the country’s maritime heritage to life.
+One of the much-talked-about highlights was the Bicentennial Edition of the SMW Exhibition, which brought the country’s maritime heritage to life.
 The exhibition also displayed a multi-touch “Next Generation Port” exhibit featuring technology and innovation for the port of the future.

 The engaging and meaningful maritime-themed puzzles also provided an opportunity for the participants to familiarise themselves with the wide spectrum of jobs the maritime sector has to offer.